flarecast/core/README.md

-# BlueFlare Core
+# FlareCast

-Core code for the BlueFlare project
+Core functionality of the FlareCast project